IngoKl/python-programming-for-linguists/Markdown_Primer.md

 For the purpose of this workshop, Markdown is interesting because it can be used to format cells in *Colab* or *Jupyter* notebooks.
 *GitHub* is also rendering Markdown files (usually the extension is `.md`).

+Maybe you have noticed that this file itself is formatted using Markdown.
+If you're interested, have a look at the [raw file](https://raw.githubusercontent.com/IngoKl/python-programming-for-linguists/main/Markdown_Primer.md) to see the underlying Markdown code.

 ## Formatting Text

 Here are a few example for you to try:

 `*Text*`

 *Text*

 `**Text**`

 **Text**

 `~Text~`

 ~Text~

 ```